Skip to main content

 When the MBTA subway system first opened in 1897, it wasn’t designed to track each train’s location.
 But today, we’re able to detect each train’s location on our tracks, and we use that information to make predictions about a train's speed and arrival time.

-The Customer Technology Department (CTD) works together with operations staff to share predictions with customers via our in-station countdown clocks.
+The Technology Innovation Department (TID) works together with operations staff to share predictions with customers via our in-station countdown clocks.

 How Subway Predictions Are Made